matus-kocik/django-template/README.md

 8. Start the Django project:

-    The template includes a pre-configured Django project named `src/config`.
+    The template includes a pre-configured Django project located in `src/config`.

+    - **Ensure that `django-extensions` is enabled**:
+      Open `src/config/settings.py` and verify that it is included in the `INSTALLED_APPS` list:

+      ```python
+      INSTALLED_APPS = [
+          # Default Django apps
+          "django.contrib.admin",
+          "django.contrib.auth",
+          "django.contrib.contenttypes",
+          "django.contrib.sessions",
+          "django.contrib.messages",
+          "django.contrib.staticfiles",
+          # Third-party packages
+          "django_extensions",
+          # Local apps
+          "apps.my_app",
+      ]
+      ```

+    This ensures that Django Extensions is available for use within the project.

 9. Apply migrations: